tigerinus/CarND-Vehicle-Detection/README.md

 ![](./example_images/non-car-hog-features.png)

-#### Binned Colors and Histogram of Colors
+#### Binned Colors

 There are cases where an image has red colors and shape found in HOG is kind of rectangle, but it could be a stop sign.
-To differentiate these images from real car images, we want the classifiers to look at binned colors and histogram of the image, to check colors in different areas and amounts.
+To differentiate these images from real car images, we want the classifiers to look at binned colors of the image, to check colors in different areas and amounts.

 ```python
 def bin_spatial(img, size, channel):